jhund/rails-recipes/pages/concerns.md

 ---

 <div class="page-header">
+  {% include site_navigation.html %}
   <h2>Concerns</h2>
 </div>

-{% include site_navigation.html %}

 Rails has had great support for `Concerns` since version 3.
 There is a bit of controversy around this topic.
 I agree that in some cases it's better to use composition than mixing in modules.

-However in many cases where you just can't take the golden path because of some constraints you are subject to, it makes perfect sense to re-organize your fat model into concerns that are both cohesive and have a single responsibility.
+However in many cases where you just can't refactor the entire app because of some constraints you are subject to, it makes perfect sense to re-organize your fat model into concerns that are both cohesive and have a single responsibility.

-The nice thing about concerns is that it's a very low risk refactor that can provide great value and clarity.
+The nice thing about concerns is that it's a very low risk refactor that can provide great value and clarity, and can also be a stepping stone towards a better class structure.
 Below I illustrate what such a refactor can look like:

 <p class="unconstrained">
   <img src="/images/concerns_progression.png" alt="How to use concerns to refactor and test a fat model" class="img-polaroid" />